ydahal1/ydahal1/jokes.md

-How do robots eat guacamole?
-With computer chips.
+What do you call a fake noodle?
+An impasta.

 [
-Wed Feb 12 00:24:28 UTC 2025
+Thu Feb 13 00:24:30 UTC 2025
  ]